By default, Slideshow saves all files uploaded for playing into device’s internal storage, in the folder

 The exact folder on SD card / USB drive, where Slideshow keeps the files can be either

-/android/data/sk.mimac.slideshow/files/slideshow, depending on the Android version (due to security changes).
+/android/data/sk.mimac.slideshow/files/slideshow, depending on the Android version (due to security changes, which are out of our hands).

 USB Flash Drive as a source for copying